 (c) The Board's records of disciplinary matters, as limited by 243 CMR 1.02(8)(a) and (b), include the following:

-1. Closed complaint files, which contain the complaint and other information in matters which have been dismissed or otherwise resolved without adjudication, are public records.
-The name or a complainant or patient and relevant medical records shall be disclosed to the Respondent, but this information is otherwise confidential.
+1. Closed complaint files, which contain the complaint and other information in matters which have been dismissed or otherwise resolved without adjudication, are public records, consistent with the Public Records Law.
+The name of a complainant or patient and relevant medical records shall be disclosed to the Respondent, but this information is otherwise confidential.
 The names of reviewers and the contents of complaint reviews shall be confidential.

-2. Disciplinary Unit files, which contain portions of complaint files (and related confidential files) as well as papers related to adjudicatory proceedings and attorney work product, are not public records and are confidential.
+2. Enforcement Division files, which contain portions of complaint files (and related confidential files) as well as papers related to adjudicatory proceedings and attorney work product, are not public records and are confidential.

-3. The Board's files, which contain each paper filed with the Board in connection with an adjudicatory proceeding, are public records, unless otherwise impounded or placed under seal by the Hearing Officer or the Board.
+3. The Board's files, which contain each paper filed with the Board in connection with an adjudicatory proceeding, are public records, unless otherwise impounded or placed under seal by the Administrative Magistrate or the Board.

 4. Peer review information and records shall remain confidential, to the extent allowable under M.G.L. c.
-111, § 204 and 243 CMR 3.04: Confidentiality of Records and Information, unless introduced into evidence in an adjudicatory proceeding.
+111, § 204-205 and 243 CMR 3.04: Confidentiality of Records and Information, unless introduced into evidence in an adjudicatory proceeding.

-5. Records of any Board unit's review and investigation of statutory reports, consistent with 243 CMR 1.03(14); are not public records and are confidential.
+5. Records of any Board division's review and investigation of statutory reports, consistent with 243 CMR 1.03(14); are not public records and are confidential.

 6. Closed anonymous complaints, which are determined to be frivolous or lacking in either legal merit or factual basis, consistent with 243 CMR 1.03(3)(a); are not public records and are confidential.